- If you have an immediate emergency contact 911 or the Psychiatric Crisis Center at 503-585-4949 or their website here.

 Our medication clinic appointments start at 7:30AM until 4:30PM.
 The clinic phone hours are from 8:30AM to 4:00PM.

 Most of the therapists in VMH keep their own schedules, offering a range of hours including evenings and Saturdays.
 After hours, a qualified professional is always on call to handle emergencies.

 You can go here and find a map on our website.
 Valley Mental Health clinicians work in a variety of convenient locations in and around Salem, Oregon.
 The main administrative offices of VMH are located at 821 Saginaw Street S in Salem, on the southwest corner of Mission and Saginaw Streets, half a mile south of downtown.

 If location is an important factor in your choice of mental health services, you may request a clinician in your area when you request services.
 Call our Intake department at 503-589-4046.

 Contact our main office at 503-589-4046 or through our website and we will match you with the clinician that meets your needs.

 You do not need a referral to request services from Valley Mental Health.
 Once in services, your team will work closely with your medical provider to coordinate all of your health and care needs.

 You can find all the forms you will need on our forms page.
-You may also choose to attend a group orientation to get answers to your question about therapy and complete enrollment paperwork.
-The Intake Team will schedule you for orientation and make sure your completed paperwork gets forwarded to your assigned therapist.
-On your first appointment you will need to have filled and bring these forms or arrive 30 minutes before your scheduled appointment.
+You may also email our intake department at email@example.com to complete enrollment paperwork.
+The Intake Team will make sure your completed paperwork gets forwarded to your assigned therapist.

 - Intake form (medical and personal history)